 Dr. Kimberly L. Jeffries Leonard is a member of the ACS CAN Board of Directors.
 She is currently the 17th National President of The Links, Incorporated and The Links Foundation, Incorporated.

-Dr. Jeffries Leonard serves as President and CEO of Envision Consulting, LLC, a boutique public health consulting firm specializing in strategic and innovative executive level solutions for public, private and government entities, including strategic planning, program design and implementation, and program/systems assessment and evaluation.
-Most recently, Dr. Jeffries Leonard was appointed Chair of the Commission on African American Affairs by Washington, D.C.
-Mayor, Muriel Bowser.
-Prior to launching her own business, she held various executive level positions within the Washington, D.C. public health sector, including federal, private and local government entities.
+Dr. Jeffries Leonard serves as President and CEO of Envision Consulting, LLC, a boutique public health consulting firm specializing in strategic and innovative executive level solutions for public, private and government entities, including strategic planning, program design and implementation, and program/systems assessment and evaluation, and minority community engagement.

-Dr. Jeffries Leonard earned a Doctor of Philosophy degree in Psychology from Howard University, a Master of Science degree in Psychology from North Carolina Central University and Bachelor of Science degree in Psychology from Fayetteville State University.
-She completed a National Institutes of Minority Health pre-doctoral fellowship at The George Washington University Medical School, Department of Psychiatry and Behavioral Sciences examining chronic disease and family systems; a National Heart, Lung and Blood Institute post-doctoral fellowship at the Howard University Cancer Center, Division of Epidemiology and Biostatistics studying cardiovascular and cancer epidemiology; and a Graduate Summer Program in Epidemiology at Johns Hopkins University School of Hygiene and Public Health.
+Dr. Jeffries Leonard earned a Doctor of Philosophy degree in Psychology from Howard University and a Master of Science degree from North Carolina Central University.
+Her education also includes completing a National Institutes of Minority Health pre-doctoral fellowship at George Washington University Medical School, Department of Psychiatry and Behavioral Sciences examining chronic disease and family systems, a National Heart, Lung and Blood Institute post-doctoral fellowship at the Howard University Cancer Center, Division of Epidemiology and Biostatistics studying cardiovascular and cancer epidemiology, and completing the Graduate Summer Program in Epidemiology at Johns Hopkins University School of Hygiene and Public Health.